 Super Rush processing – your application is processed within 30 minutes, but the cost goes higher as well.
 The fee for this option is $69.50.

 Step two requires you to make the payment and take a quick look over your form.
 The revision is essential.
-One single error can invalidate your visa, and you cannot make any corrections once your application reaches processing.
+A single error can invalidate your visa, and you cannot make any corrections once your application reaches processing.
 Before moving on to the next step, double-check your form for typos.

 The last step consists of documents upload. iVisa will ask for some documents such as a copy of your passport’s information page.
 If additional documentation is required, you will be notified in due time.
 After all three steps are completed; you can submit your application. iVisa will take care of the rest.